 Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

-Mandakini Chanda Taal is a unique and poetic 16-beat rhythmic cycle created by the great Bengali poet and musician, Kazi Nazrul Islam.
+Mandakini Chanda Taal is a unique and poetic 16-beat rhythmic cycle, a jewel from the creative treasury of the great Bengali poet and musician, Kazi Nazrul Islam.
 This taal is a hallmark of Nazrul Sangeet, blending traditional structures with innovative ideas to create a deeply expressive rhythmic framework.

 Watch a Live Demonstration of Mandakini Chanda Taal